 Understanding the Degree Evaluation

-An important resource at SDSU is the degree evaluation, also known as the degree audit.
-Your degree evaluation will become your second most valuable resource after the General Catalog because the degree evaluation outlines everything you are required to complete in order to graduate from SDSU and is personalized specifically to you.
+An important resource at SDSU is the Degree Evaluation, also known as the degree audit.
+Your degree evaluation will become your second most valuable resource after the General Catalog because the Degree Evaluation outlines everything you are required to complete in order to graduate from SDSU and is personalized specifically to you.
 You can view your degree evaluation online through the SDSU WebPortal.
 The Degree Evaluation updates regularly as you satisfy your degree requirements and is referred to as a "living document."
 It is a great resource to help you track your progress toward degree completion!

 - The American Institutions Requirement is the next graduation requirement listed on your degree evaluation.
 All students